nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

 This message is sent when attempting to upload a file.
-It can also be used to send a download request, but Nicotine+ and the official client uses QueueUpload for this purpose instead.
+It was formely used to send a download request as well, but Nicotine+, Museek+ and the official clients use QueueUpload for this purpose today.

 #### Data Order